Join 12,100 others and follow Sean Hull on twitter @hullsean.

 o There are roles involving managing people and processes.
 These less often lend themselves to short term or situational consulting arrangements.
 If you lean towards those roles

-Trying to hire top tech talent.
-Here’s our guide to hiring a MySQL DBA
+Trying to hire top tech talent?
+Here’s our MySQL DBA hiring guide & interview questions

 [quote]Working as a sole proprietor for a couple of decades has taught me to be very entrepreneurial.
 It is every bit about building a real-world startup[/quote]

 4. Want to do more cutting edge & at the keyboard work